What pain and symptoms are associated with the sartorius muscle?

 Where is the sartorius muscle?

-It attaches to the pubic bone, travels down the inside of the thigh and connects to the shin bone.
+It attaches to the pubic bone, travels down the front of the thigh moving to the inside of the thigh and connects to the inside of the shin bone.

 What movements does the sartorius control?

 - Assists in raising leg at the thigh (bringing knee to chest)

 - Assists with twisting the knee in toward the body

 - Assists moving the thigh away from the body

 Activities that cause sartorius muscle pain and symptoms: